New York City Electrocution Accident Lawyers Dedicating To Helping Construction Workers

-If you or a loved have suffered the tragic effects of electrocution due to a construction site injury, call construction accident law firm The Law Offices of Michael S. Lamonsoff, PLLC, today.
+If you or a loved have suffered the tragic effects of electrocution due to a construction site injury, call a lawyer from The Law Offices of Michael S. Lamonsoff, PLLC, today.
 Our construction accident attorneys are serious about financial compensation for victims who have suffered electrocution accidents on construction sites.

 Why are construction site electrocutions different from other electrocution injuries?